 Agrowill Group AB started operations in 2003 and currently is Lithuania's largest group of agricultural development and investment companies applying the centralized business management model.
 The Group is largest agricultural land owner in Lithuania - subsidiary land buying entities owned around 11.8 thousand ha of land, agricultural entities own around 1 thousand ha, and additionally around 18 thousand ha were rented from others.
-As of 31 December 2011 the Group controls 51 subsidiaries: 16 (sixteen) Agricultural Companies ( $\tilde{ZUB}$ ), 22 (twenty two) land management companies, 3 (tree) trade companies, 2 (two) agricultural cooperatives and 8 (eigt) companies responsible for the Group's acquisitions.
-As of 31 December 2011 the Group employed 480 employees.
+As of 31 December 2012 the Group controls 87 subsidiaries: 16 (sixteen) Agricultural Companies ( $\check{Z}\bar{U}B$ ), 24 (twenty four) land management companies, 20 (twenty) entities which applied for solar power project subsidiaries, 3 (three) trade companies, 2 (two) service companies, 2 (two) melioration associations, 10 (ten) agricultural cooperatives and 10 (ten) companies responsible for the Group's acquisitions.
+As of 31 December 2012 the Group employed 540 employees.

 The Group concentrates on two main lines of business - milk production and crop growing.
 During the last decade, the worldwide commodities markets of these two segments developed positively, and only negative trend was experienced when global financial markets crashed in late 2008.
-However, during 2010, the markets started rebounding (both milk powder and crop commodities), and by the end of the year commodities prices reached pre-crisis levels.
-In 2011, the prices stabilized and decreased somewhat, however in early 2012 grain and rapeseed prices continue to ascend.
+However, during 2011, the markets started rebounding (both milk powder and crop commodities), and by the end of the year commodities prices reached pre-crisis levels.
+In 2012, the prices stabilized and decreased somewhat, however in early 2012 grain and rapeseed prices continued to ascend and reached historic heights by the end of the year.

 The global demand for dairy products has been growing very rapidly in recent years, the growth being driven mainly by the developing economies, but in 2008, together with starting worldwide financial crisis and melanine scandal in China, the demand for milk products decreased significantly.
 Due to abovementioned influence, the milk prices were on continuos decline until May 2009, when the price bottom was reached - LTL 0.58 per kg of milk (almost half from top price in the end of 2007.
 Currently, the demand for milk products has increased up to 2007 levels again, with the most rapid growth in the demand for dairy products coming from China, India and Mexico, which are major importers of dairy products.
-In the end of 2010 and 2011, the Group sold raw milk at farmgate for a price of LTL 0.94 per kg.
+In the end of 2011 and 2012, the Group sold raw milk at farmgate for a price of LTL 0.94 per kg.

 In 2006 and 2007, with increasing global consumption due to growth of population and applicance of grain in biofuel production and world's grain stocks being at the smallest level in the past 34 years the grain prices soared to record highs.
 Due to that, there were significant increases in the areas of grain, corn, soya, and rapeseed seeded in 2008.
 The harvests received in whole world in 2008 and 2009 resulted in oversupply and the grain prices gradually fell until reached 2005 - 2006 level.
-In 2010, due to hazardous weather in Russia, Ukraine and some other major grain and rapeseed producers (as well as in Lithuania), the harvest in the world was lowest over the past 3 years, and grain stocks were significantly reduced.
+In 2011, due to hazardous weather in Russia, Ukraine and some other major grain and rapeseed producers (as well as in Lithuania), the harvest in the world was lowest over the past 3 years, and grain stocks were significantly reduced.
 Due to this grain and rapeseed prices rose by 60-80% over the course of the year.
 It is forecasted that in the future, unless any extraordinary weather conditions, the worldwide grain and rapeseed market will grow slowly but steadily - the prices of the production will depend on harvests yielded in different countries, consumption patterns and world grain stocks level.